Autism coaching in the workplace

 A bit about me

-Most of my working experience has been at a desk and in meetings, both in-person and online.
+Most of my working experience has been at desks and in meetings, both in-person and online.
 I have 15+ years of line-management experience, managing teams and supporting direct reports.
-These are experiences that you may share with me, or may not.
+These are experiences that you may share with me, or you may not.
 Perhaps you are line managing for the first time?
 Perhaps you would like to apply for a promotion, but lacking confidence?
 You may be a line manager and would like to support someone with autism in your team.
 We can discuss any specific challenge you are facing during a free discovery call.

 Next steps